ManueleDentello/OAuth2-server/README.md

 # Installation and Setup

 1. Clone this Repo
-1. `cd` into the project root folder, and run `npm install`
+2. `cd` into the project root folder, and run `npm install`
     - If `npm` is not installed, install it and then run `npm install`
+3. Rename `.env.example` to `.env` and fill it with all parameters
+4. Generate certificate and key for SSL support (see below)
-1. Run `npm start` to boot up the Oauth 2.0 Server
+5. Run `npm start` to boot up the Oauth 2.0 Server use `https:localhost:8443` or Postman to call endpoints

 [back](#top)